Horbenkodev/hugo-blog/content/posts/retail-business-goes-mobile-how-to-create-a-good-retail-app/index.md

 ---
-title: 'Retail Business Goes Mobile: How to Create a Good Retail App?'
+title: "Retail Business Goes Mobile: How to Create a Good Retail App?"
+breadcrumbs: Retail Mobile App Development
+draft: false
-publishDate: '2018-03-01T00:00:00Z'
+publishDate: 2018-03-01T00:00:00Z
-authors: []
+image: retail-app.jpg
+og_image: retail-app.jpg
 description: It's mind-blowing!
 A couple of years ago they said that the number of smartphones exceeded the number of toothbrushes - fact or fiction, who knows, and now… we've already got a mobile app for electric toothbrushes.
 Why do you think that apps are being created left, right and center?
 Because everyone and their mom seem to be smartphone holics.
-image: retail-app.jpg
-og_image: retail-app.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - mobile-development-team
 categories:
   - retail
+industries: []
 ---
 It's mind-blowing!
 A couple of years ago they said that the number of smartphones exceeded the number of toothbrushes - fact or fiction, who knows, and now… we've already got a <a href="https://itunes.apple.com/lu/app/oral-b-app/id698092608?mt=8" rel="nofollow" target="_blank">mobile app for electric toothbrushes</a>.
 Why do you think that apps are being created left, right and center?
 Because everyone and their mom seems to be smartphone holics.
 We all love facts and digits.
 So, here are some statistics on <a href="https://techcrunch.com/2018/01/17/global-app-downloads-topped-175-billion-in-2017-revenue-surpassed-86-billion/" rel="nofollow" target="_blank">app downloads, revenue</a>, <a href="https://techcrunch.com/2018/01/16/time-spent-in-apps-grew-just-6-last-year-down-from-11-in-2017/" rel="nofollow" target="_blank">time spent in apps</a> and some pieces of data on why mobile apps are useful for retail business.